 The STAR Conferences have had the active participation of all 21 APEC member economies, senior executives from major private sector companies, and representatives from international organizations.

-The conference explored challenges and opportunities on key security issues of transportation systems in Asia-Pacific, including initiatives and measures to strengthen transportation system to facilitate movement of people, such as Trusted Travellers Programs, Advanced Passenger Information Systems, etc. The conference also addressed APEC economies initiatives to control threats in marine transportation and dedicated one session to share experiences and best practices in ensuring container transportation security.
-During the last session representatives from the private sector (maritime transportation industry) shared practices and partnerships to enhance transportation security.
+The conference explored challenges and opportunities on key security issues of transportation systems in the Asia-Pacific, including initiatives and measures to strengthen transportation system to facilitate movement of people, such as Trusted Traveler Programs, advanced passenger information systems, etc. The conference also addressed APEC economies initiatives to control threats in marine transportation and dedicated one session to share experiences and best practices in ensuring container transportation security.
+During the last session representatives from the private-sector maritime transportation industry shared practices and partnerships to enhance transportation security.

-Participants agreed that a risk-based approach with multiple layers of security is the shared APEC goal for secure trade and secure travel system.
-Participants recommended that APEC should seek to facilitate sharing of advance information in the region, and recognized that collaboration between governments and the private sector is critical to ensure the security of the supply chain.
-They agreed that APEC can and should continue to take leadership on advancing trade recovery, and to include closer partnerships with a broader range of relevant APEC sub- fora and multilateral organizations such as the International Maritime Organization and the World Customs Organization.
+Participants agreed that a risk-based approach with multiple layers of security is the shared APEC goal for secure trade and secure travel systems.
+Participants recommended that APEC should seek to facilitate the sharing of advance information in the region and recognized that collaboration between governments and the private sector is critical to ensuring the security of supply chains.
+They agreed that APEC can and should continue to take the lead on advancing trade recovery, and to include closer partnerships with a broader range of relevant APEC sub-fora and multilateral organizations, such as the International Maritime Organization and the World Customs Organization.

-The STAR VII conference held in Singapore on 30-31 July 2009 focused on the APEC’s secure trade agenda, in particular the need to strike a balance between the necessity to ensure that supply chains are as secure as possible with the need to facilitate the continuous flow of trade.
-The conference was conducted in 5 sessions with a total of 27 speakers from government, international organisations and the private sector.
-More than 250 participants from all APEC Economies and the private sector attended the conference, of which approximately 80 participants participated in the industry visit to the PSA Singapore Terminal’s Keppel Container Terminal, the Keppel DistriPark and the FPS Global Logistics warehouse at the DistriPark.
+The STAR VII conference held in Singapore on 30–31 July 2009 focused on APEC’s secure trade agenda, in particular the need to strike a balance between the necessity to ensure that supply chains are as secure as possible with the need to facilitate the continuous flow of trade.
+The conference was conducted in five sessions with a total of 27 speakers from government, international organizations and the private sector.
+More than 250 participants from all APEC Economies and the private sector attended the conference, of which approximately 80 participants participated in an industry visit to the Port of Singapore Authority’s Keppel Container Terminal, the Keppel DistriPark and FPS Global Logistics’ warehouse at DistriPark.

-The conference’s theme was "Enhancing Trade Security and Economic Resilience", and covered five topics: security threats to the global economy; towards trade security, resilience and effective trade recovery; an integrated approach to secure trade; and building trust and transparency.
+The conference’s theme was "Enhancing Trade Security and Economic Resilience," and covered five topics: (1) security threats to the global economy; (2) toward trade security; (3) resilience and effective trade recovery; (4) an integrated approach to secure trade; and (5) building trust and transparency.

 The Sixth Secure Trade in the APEC Region (STAR VI) Conference took place in Lima from 20 to 21 August 2008.
 It was hosted by Peru.
 The conference reinforced APEC's secure trade agenda by identifying practical ways to implement the mandate of Leaders' and Ministerial statements and, in partnership with the private sector, identifying ways of mitigating risks to the supply chain, without compromising the flow of trade.
 Participants shared information and exchanged ideas on the vulnerabilities of the region; identified successful experiences in other regions and explored ideas on how to strengthen international cooperation and legal and political measures to combat international terrorism.